 Solid footwork will help a boxer land punches more cleanly and effectively from the proper distance in attacking positions, while making it easier to avoid being hit to boost defence too.

-BOXRAW outline five training drills that can help to improve footwork for boxing and advance a fighter’s movement, defence and attacking position in the ring.
+BOXRAW outline five boxing footwork drills that can help to improve a fighter’s movement, defence and attacking position in the ring.

 Line Step Overs

-Beginning with a drill that can be done anywhere to help get your legs moving faster and keeping them in sync with your arms too.
+Beginning with boxing footwork drills that can be done anywhere to help get your legs moving faster and keeping them in sync with your arms too.
 This will also keep a high intensity as part of a workout to improve fitness and prepare you for fast bursts that occur in a fight scenario.

 The drill: Find a horizontal line on the floor to use as your starting point.
 Bring your left foot forward over the line first, followed by your right foot.
 Then bring your left foot back over the line along with your right foot.
 Engage your core and use your arms as leverage while finding your rhythm as you continue the step overs at a fast pace.